hylo-lang/specification/spec.md

 ## Built-in types

 1. A built-in type is an instantiable nominal type representing a value on the execution machine.
-A built-in type may be referred to only in Val standard library and shall not conform to any trait.
+A built-in type may be referred to only in Hylo standard library and shall not conform to any trait.

 2. A built-in type has non-zero size.
 The value representation of a built-in type determines its *value*.